vizicist/palette/doc/addingeffect.md

 ## How to add a new FFGL effect to the Palette

 - Add the effect to the PaletteABCD.avc composition in Resolume.
 It should be added eight times in total.
 Within each of the four layers - A,B,C,D - the new effect should be added twice within the long pipeline of effects you'll find there.
 Use the existing effects as a guide for where to place the two instances of a new effect, and place them in alphabetical order.
+After you change the PaletteABCD.avc composition and write it out, copy it from the standard location (in
+  %USERPROFILE%\Documents\Resolume Avenue\Compositions) to your %CommonProgramFiles%\Palette\config directory, so that you don't lose it.

 - Add the effect and its parameters to the %CommonProgramFiles%\Palette\config\paramdefs.json file.
 Here's a sample for the recently-added "goo" effect.
 <pre>